Monday, February 20, 2023

 Dawkins' point was that evolution depended ultimately only a self-replicating unit of transmission which, in biological evolution, was the gene and by analogy, human behaviour and cultural evolution could helpfully be described, at least in part, by memes, subject as they were to the influences and pressures of evolution.
 Also, just as genes don’t always replicate as exact duplicates, memes existed and replicated imperfectly, things being combined, refined and rejected, the interactions creating new memes and thus, over time, cultures in some ways stayed the same; in others, things changed.
 The concept was well-received by cultural theorists and critics but less effusive were many scientists, some of whom felt the gene/meme analogy a bit strained because, unlike genetic material, memes couldn’t be studied by the scientific method nor reduced to mathematical description, there being nothing even vaguely similar to the DNA which is the definable code of the gene.

 Churchill, Roosevelt & Stalin, Yalta, 1945.
 Things weren't always happy between the three.
+In software, the colorization process depends on user input for an emulation of authenticity

-Comrade Bernie Sanders, (b 1941; US senator (independent) for Vermont since 2007 and "Crazy Bernie" in Donald Trump's (b 1946; US president 2017-2021 and since 2025) naming systembookends the Yalta Conference with comrade Stalin.
+Comrade Bernie Sanders, (b 1941; US senator (independent) for Vermont since 2007 and "Crazy Bernie" in Donald Trump's naming system bookends the Yalta Conference with comrade Stalin.

-The image of comrade Bernie was from him in mittens at Joe Biden's (b 1942; US president 2021-2025) inauguration, Washington DC, 20 January 2021.
+The image of comrade Bernie was from him in mittens at Joe Biden's (b 1942; POTUS 2021-2025) inauguration, Washington DC, 20 January 2021.
 Vermont folk are used to cold winters and the mittens were knitted by Vermont elementary school teacher Jen Ellis.
 The publicity generated by the inauguration photograph saw a sudden spike in demand and within hours of the posting, orders for thousands of pairs had been received.
 Noting the interest, Ms Ellis immediately made three pairs for auction, the proceeds split between charities and her daughter's college fund.
 An artisan creator and not in a position to support mass-production, the mitten-maker entered an arrangement with a manufacturer to produce a range of socks with the same pattern, the proceeds going to Vermont food banks, a cause which doubtlessly comrade Bernie supported.

 Lindsay Lohan sitting at Churchill's right hand.